nutanix-cloud-native/opendocs/docs/capx/v1.1.x/pc_certificates.md

 $ cat cert.crt | base64
 <base64 string>
 ```
+!!! note
+    Make sure the `base64` string does not contain any newlines (`\n`).
+If the output string contains newlines, remove them manually or check the manual of the `base64` tool on how to generate a `base64` string without newlines.

 Use the `base64` string as value for the `NUTANIX_ADDITIONAL_TRUST_BUNDLE` environment variable.
 ```
 $ export NUTANIX_ADDITIONAL_TRUST_BUNDLE="<base64 string>"